TimPietrusky/atelier/docs/context.md

 - **Suspense Boundaries**: All dynamic/runtime data (cookies, headers, searchParams, fetch) wrapped in Suspense boundaries for streaming.
 Pages using `searchParams` must wrap dynamic parts in Suspense.
   - **CRITICAL**: Only use Suspense when there's actual async work happening.
 Don't wrap client components that have no async data fetching, especially when all async work (auth checks, data fetching) happens server-side before rendering.
 Unnecessary Suspense boundaries cause "loading..." flashes during React streaming/hydration.
   - **Pattern**: If async work happens in server component before rendering client component, remove Suspense wrapper around client component.
+  - **Auth pages pattern**: Sign-in and protected pages should be server components that check auth server-side and redirect immediately.
+No client-side auth checks or loading states needed—server-side redirects are instant and eliminate loading flashes.
   - **Fallback best practices**: Use content-matched skeletons that mirror the actual page structure instead of generic "loading..." text for better perceived performance.
 - **React Compiler**: Enabled for automatic memoization; manual `useMemo`/`useCallback` removed where compiler handles it.
 Keep explicit memoization only for values used as dependencies in other hooks.
 - Hydration: